alundiak/flags/README.md

 - Search/Filtering by name of country.

+## TechStack

+- Using API call is OK for now - https://restcountries.com/v3.1/all.
+But maybe I will cache results into JSON file.
+- React/Typescript setup via `npm create vite@latest my-react-app -- --template react-swc-ts`
+- Added Bootstrap CSS and Reactstrap.

+## TODO

+- API No emoji-flags for England 🏴󠁧󠁢󠁥󠁮󠁧󠁿 and [Scotland](https://en.wikipedia.org/wiki/Scotland) 🏴󠁧󠁢󠁳󠁣󠁴󠁿 but such emojis exists on https://emojipedia.org

-## TODO (for sure)
+## TODO (maybe)

+- Fixup Mobile view, although not really needed.
 - Introduce regions.
-- Fixup Mobile view, although not really needed.
-- Cleanup/Refactor code.

-## TODO (maybe)

 - Maybe something else, like map so that easier to locate visually.
 - Maybe Small Countries dedicated section/region.
 - Maybe some sections of flags those which "misleading", eg. Poland and Monaco vs. Indonesia, Singapore and Poland, etc.
   - Maybe section of flags of different cities, like Polish Katowice flag is very similar to flag of Ukraine.
 - Maybe dedicated section for flags of countries which are NOT yet officially accepted by all other countries.
 Like flag of Crimea...
 - Maybe section for flags of republics, like in russia.
 FamilyTreeDNA does it somehow, so I could :)

-## TechStack

-- Using API call is OK for now - https://restcountries.com/v3.1/all.
-But maybe I will cache results into JSON file.
-- React/Typescript setup via `npm create vite@latest my-react-app -- --template react-swc-ts`
-- Added Bootstrap CSS and Reactstrap.

 ## Local run